Embarrassing Moments in Spanish I

 It’s bound to happen eventually.
 At one point or another, everyone makes a humiliating mistake while speaking Spanish.
 But whether you’re aware that you have committed such an error is another question entirely.

-The following are some of my favorites that I have heard about, committed myself or overheard in my days here in Argentina.
-Hopefully all you readers out there can learn from these mistakes and avoid committing these errors yourselves!
+The following are some of my favorites that were overheard in Spanish in Argentina or unfortunately committed myself (being a mediocre at best Spanish student).
+Hopefully all you readers out there can learn from these mistakes and avoid committing these same Spanish fails yourselves!
+Here we go:

 Intended word: remera (t-shirt)